notatallshaw/Pip-Resolution-Scenarios-and-Benchmarks/README.md

 # What is it not measuring?

 The script it not measuring wall clock time.
-While it may be added in the future there are a number of problems to solve:
+While it may be added in the future it is non-trivial, as it's only worth comparing runs on the same machine that were run when it is in similiar state.

- * Replace `pypi-timemachine` with something faster that uses Simple API 1.1+
- * Only compare times from runs on the same machine

 # Why not use `pip-resolver-benchmarks`?